Madison County boys basketball team's season ends with close loss to Brunswick in state quarterfinals

 Seth McLearen and Bryce Breeden led the way for Madison.
 The two juniors both hit several clutch shots to keep the Mountaineers in the game.
 At one point late in the fourth quarter, McLearen made an outstanding behind-the-back pass to Breeden, who laid it in for the score.
 Breeden, the Bull Run District and Region 2B player of the year, finished the game with 20 points, while McLearen tallied 17.

-The Bulldogs' pressure defense finally got the best of the Mountaineers in the fourth quarter and completely took away any 3-point opportunities for Madison.
+The Bulldogs' pressure defense finally got the best of the Mountaineers in the fourth quarter and completely took away the 3-point opportunities that were once plentiful for Madison.
 Brunswick head coach Charreko Walker said playing a challenging schedule helped prepare his squad for Friday's high-pressure environment.

 “Playing in a tough district against tough teams all year is what got us here,” Walker said.
 “We’ve had adversity all year and have been in games like this before, so we knew we couldn't give up.
 The kids played extremely hard.”